 As an indie festival in Los Angeles, FILA emphasizes the work of filmmakers from diverse backgrounds and communities.
 It is our philosophy to honor their work as filmmakers and not place their work in separate categories based on race, sexual orientation, or gender identification.
-We have been proud to honor films from every community as Official Selections and Prize Winners, honoring their work as filmmakers and not "Black filmmakers" or "LGBTQ filmmakers" or "Women filmmakers."
+We have been proud to honor films from every community as Official Selections and Award Winners, honoring their work as filmmakers and not as "Black filmmakers" or "LGBTQ filmmakers" or "Women filmmakers."
 At FILA, all of our filmmakers are filmmakers and we honor them equally.

 Podcast + TV Series + Streaming Service

 FILA is proud to announce the Hollywood professionals who comprise our Board:

 Michael Lynn : Television Producer (True Hollywood Stories)